 I have helped many families reunite after being torn apart when the abuse occurs within the family (when it is appropriate to do so, such as when the perpetrator of the abuse has gone through therapy and all parties involved feel that reuniting is in the best interest of the family).

 I have also helped many young teens who considered themselves to have consented to their abuse.
 Without making them feel judged, I help them understand the dynamics of abuse.

 I also have extensive experience helping children and teens who have experienced or witnessed domestic violence.
 I help them understand what they have experienced and help them explore their feelings about family dynamics.

-In addition to talking with children and teens, I use drama therapy much like some therapists use play therapy.
+In addition to talking with children and teens and using EMDR therapy, I use drama therapy much like some therapists use play therapy.
 I use toys, puppets, masks, stories, art, and games to help children and teens explore their feelings.
 You can learn more about this approach in my FAQ section, my drama therapy page, and in my blog.

 I have extensive experience helping adults who have experienced physical abuse, emotional abuse, sexual abuse, and sexual assault.
 Sometimes their abuse occurred in childhood, and sometimes it occurred in adulthood.
 I provide information to let them know that their responses to what happened to them are normal, and I help them understand how these responses continue to interfere with their lives.
 I help them reclaim their power and stop feeling stuck in the past.

-In addition to talking with adult clients, I use drama and other creative techniques at times.
+In addition to talking with adult clients and using EMDR therapy, I use drama and other creative techniques at times.
 This may involve exploring roles that are played in real life, creating and exploring masks or other art, and using poetry or other creative writing.
 For more information about this approach, please see my FAQ section, drama therapy page, or my blog.

 If you are ready to heal from your past or help your child heal from theirs, please contact me for a free 15 minute consultation.